Generic name: acyclovir

 Store at 15° to 25°C (59° to 77°F) in a dry place.

-ZOVIRAX® is a registered trademark of the GlaxoSmithKline group of
+ZOVIRAX is a trademark of GlaxoSmithKline LLC used under license.

 PRINCIPAL DISPLAY PANEL - 30 g Tube Carton